 In all honesty, it can be a bit of a mind melt going through their website and trying to work out how you can visit without booking years in advance: which is why I’ve put together a handy go-to guide walking you through all of your options below.
 You’re welcome.

 Sky Garden Tickets

-Once booked, tickets are valid for a particular date and time – you’re allowed to stay one hour from your entry time.
+Once booked, the tickets are valid for a particular date and time – you’re allowed to stay one hour from your entry time.
 Just make sure that you have printed your ticket or have the PDF on your phone as you’ll need it to get through the turnstiles at the bottom floor entrance.

-Bearing in mind that here in London, we can’t even accurately forecast the weather for two to three days, booking a ticket to a spot with some of the best views in London weeks and weeks in advance feels like playing with fire.
+Bearing in mind that here in London, we can’t even accurately forecast the weather for two to three days, so booking a ticket to a spot with some of the best views in London weeks and weeks in advance feels like playing with fire.

 After all, who wants to schlepp up to the top of the building, only to find that the city is enveloped in a cloud of smog and looks more depressing than a train full of commuters on a Monday morning?
-Not me.
+Not us.
 Not you either.
 You’re better than that.

 That’s why you’re going to love the fact that there’s a secret trick you can use to get into Sky Garden on the day WITHOUT ANY CROWDS.
-Yes, you heard me right.
+Yes, you heard us right.
 Sans crowds.
 Keep reading.